tornikeo/tblite-cuda/README.md

 # Current work

 Implementing `xtb_singlepoint` as a CUDA `__device__` function.
 Once created, this should allow running `xtb_singlepoint` in a batched fashion on a GPU.

+# Worklog

+- Implemented next_scf up to `get_density` call, which requires a blas `sygvd` call, to solve a generalized eigenvalue `A*x=lamd*B*x` problem.
+I would like to use cuSOLVER for this due to perf and simplicity reasons.